fernandoherran/master-thesis/README.md

 ### Dataset

 All data needed to carry out this project has been obtained from the [Alzheimer’s Disease Neuroimaging Initiative (ADNI)](http://adni.loni.usc.edu/about/) organization.
 This organization unites researchers which objective is to study and define the progression of Alzheimer’s disease (AD).
-ADNI organization collects different type data, including MRI and PET images, genetics, cognitive tests, blood biomarkers, etc. The access to this data is not opened to the public in general, and an application must be sent in order to get access to the data (more information [here](https://ida.loni.usc.edu/collaboration/access/appLicense.jsp)).
+ADNI organization collects different types of data, including MRI and PET images, genetics, cognitive tests, blood biomarkers, etc. Access to this data is not opened to the public in general, and an application must be sent in order to get access to the data (more information [here](https://ida.loni.usc.edu/collaboration/access/appLicense.jsp)).

 ADNI dataset includes data from 800 subjects, where 200 are normal controls, 400 are individuals with MCI and 200 present signs of Alzheimer.
 In this thesis, it has worked with MRIs from patients under normal controls (CN) and Alzheimer's disease (AD).

-As explained in Notebook 1_Capture_data, once the raw data is downloaded from ADNI, it is presented in multiple folders and with a total size of 121 GB.
-The Notebook 1_Capture_data is used to reorganize all these folders, zip the MRIs files and stored them in a unique folder called Extracted_files, which has a total total size of 72GB.
+As explained in ***Notebook 1_Capture_data***, once the raw data is downloaded from ADNI, it is presented in multiple folders and with a total size of 121 GB.
+The Notebook 1_Capture_data is used to reorganize all these folders, zip the MRIs files and stored them in a unique folder called *Extracted_files*, which has a total size of 72GB.

 Below it can be seen the files presented in the folder Datasets: